wrld3d/wrld-example-app/ios/README.md

 	*	We recommend you run this step frequently to keep your SDK version up to date.
 2. Copy your Senion SDK framework file into the [wrld-example-app/ios/Include/SenionLab/](https://github.com/wrld3d/wrld-example-app/tree/master/ios/Include/SenionLab) directory
 3. In the `ios` directory, run `mkdir build` to create a build directory.
-4. In the `ios/build` directory, run `cmake -G Xcode ..` to generate a project file.
+4. In the `ios/build` directory, run cmake to generate an Xcode project, also specifying your Apple Development Team id: `cmake -G Xcode -DDEVELOPMENT_TEAM=<YOUR_APPLE_DEVELOPMENT_TEAM_ID> ..`.
-5. Still in the `ios/build` directory, run `python ../embed_frameworks.py` to set the embed framework build phases in the project file.
-6. Open the `ExampleApp.xcodeproj` project file in Xcode.
+5. Open the `ExampleApp.xcodeproj` project file in Xcode.
-7. Build and run the ExampleApp target.
+6. Build and run the ExampleApp target.

 ## Building from the command line